peteroupc/html3dutil/tutorials/glmath.md

 Quaternions that describe a 3D rotation should be [unit vectors](#Unit_Vectors).

-### Multiplying quaternions <a id=Multiplying_quaternions></a>
+#### Multiplying quaternions <a id=Multiplying_quaternions></a>

-The methods quatMultiply and quatFromTaitBryan, among others, involve multiplying quaternions, combining multiple rotations into a single rotation.
-In these methods, multiplying one rotation by another creates a combined rotation in which the second rotation happens before the first rotation (when applied in the global coordinate frame).
+When two quaternions are multiplied (for example, with {@H3DU.Math.quatMultiply}), the result is a combined rotation in which the second rotation happens before the first rotation (when applied in the global coordinate frame).
 Like matrix multiplication, the order in which you multiply quaternions is important.

-### Tait-Bryan angles and their disadvantages <a id=Tait_Bryan_angles_and_their_disadvantages></a>
+### Tait-Bryan angles <a id=Tait_Bryan_angles></a>

-Pitch-yaw-roll angles (also called Tait-Bryan angles) can also be used to describe 3D rotations, but they have disadvantages:
+Pitch-yaw-roll angles (also called Tait-Bryan angles) describe three different rotations around three different axes, called the pitch, yaw, and roll axes (or the X, Y, Z axes, respectively), which occur one after the other.
+However:

+* There are multiple conventions for pitch-yaw-roll angles, including the order of rotations (for example: pitch-roll-yaw, roll-pitch-yaw), and whether the rotations occur around the object's original axes ("extrinsic") or its new axes ("intrinsic").
-* In general, the order of pitch, yaw, and roll rotations is important.
+* Rotations are multiplied like in quaternions and matrices, so the order the rotations occur is important.
 For example, a 30-degree pitch followed by a 20-degree roll is not the same as a 20-degree pitch followed by a 30-degree roll.
-* There are multiple conventions for Tait-Bryan angles, such as the order of rotations; pitch then yaw, or yaw then pitch?
-* Pitch-yaw-roll angle rotations are not easily reversible when the same order of angles is used.
-For example, a negative 30-degree pitch followed by a negative 20-degree roll does not undo a 30-degree pitch followed by a 20-degree roll.
 * Pitch-yaw-roll angles can cause a problem called "gimbal lock", in which a rotation along one axis (say, a pitch) can cause a vector to be parallel to another axis (say, the roll axis), so that a rotation along that axis will do nothing.